polar-app/polar-app/docs/NOTES_SHARING_DESIGN.md

 ## TODO

-- How do we do permissions on the permissions.
-For example, we have to reject a write to a note when the user doesn't have permissions to change its permissions.

 - how do I do a block embed such that the parents and structure is setup properly.
 It's a weird situation...